The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Theoretical framework

 This means that the one- and two-body matrix elements of the axial currents ${\mathbf J_A}$ are derived through a chiral expansion up to N$^3$LO, where the LECs appearing in their expression are consistent with those of the nuclear potential we have considered \cite{Entem02}.
 The details about the derivation of the axial currents within chiral effective theory can be found in Ref. \cite{Baroni16b}.

-Here, we report the expression of ${\mathbf J_A}$ up to N$^{3}$LO in the limit of vanishing momentum transfer, while its diagrammatic expansion is illustrated in Fig. \ref{diagramewc}.
+Here, we report the expression of ${\mathbf J_A}$ up to N$^3$LO in the limit of vanishing momentum transfer, while its diagrammatic expansion is illustrated in Fig. Fig. \ref{diagramewc}.

-The expansion of the electroweak current ${\mathbf J_A}$ up to N$^{3}$LO contains one- and two-body contributions, and therefore can be written as
+The expansion of the electroweak current ${\mathbf J_A}$ up to N$^3$LO contains one- and two-body contributions, and therefore can be written as

 The one-body contributions to ${\mathbf J_A}$ appear at the LO and N$^2$LO of the ChPT expansion.
-The LO term, that is shown in Fig. \ref{diagramewc}$a$, is the standard GT operator (with a minus sign) given by
+The LO term, shown in Fig. Fig. \ref{diagramewc}$(a)$, is the standard GT operator (with a minus sign) given by

 where $g_A=1.2723$, and ${\bold \sigma}_i$ and $\tau_i$ are the Pauli spin and isospin operators of the $i_{th}$ nucleon, having specified the charge-rising $(+)$ and charge-lowering $(-)$ cases defined by